-The problem is most people look at the data and jump in solution mode.
+The problem is, most people look at the data and jump in solution mode.

-Data tells us team work is not good.
+Data tells us that teamwork is not good.
 Let us resolve this by doing team building exercises.

-Data tells us we don't have enough gender diversity in our team.
-Let us get some women in to our workforce.
+Data tells us that we don't have enough gender diversity in our team.
+Let us get some women into our workforce.

-In this case, data tells us we have declining sales.
+In this case, data tells us that we have declining sales.
 Let us get a Rainmaker.

 The reality is different.
-In Year 3, 3 other major global competitors had come in to the market and what was required was not a Rainmaker but a strategy on retaining clients.
+In Year 3, three other major global competitors had come into the market and what was required was not a Rainmaker but a strategy on retaining clients.

-If the Managing Director had interrogated the Data pattern, trend or anomaly, the story would have sounded something like this
+If the Managing Director had interrogated the Data pattern, trend or anomaly, the Story would have sounded something like this:

-In Year 1 and Year 2 we had great revenue and as you can see in Year 3, 4 and 5 our revenues have consistently dropped.
+In Year 1 and Year 2, we had great revenues, and as you can see, in Year 3, 4 and 5, our revenues have consistently dropped.
 You know what happened in year 3?
 We had 3 other competitors enter the market who took our clients.
 Our market share reduced.

-Interestingly, our new business generation remained the same for all 5 years but we lost loyal retainer clients.
-What we need is a strategy for retainer clients not acquisition clients.
-We have leaky bucket business where we are adding sales with new clients but loosing sales from existing clients.
+Interestingly, our new business generation remained the same for all 5 years, but we lost loyal retainer clients.
+What we need is a strategy for retainer clients, not acquisition clients.
+We have a leaky bucket business where we are adding sales with new clients but losing sales from existing clients.